Watch the video

 At this stage, people are close to choosing.
 They want specific information to make the decision easier.

-Role: Remove final friction.
-Answer concerns.
-Close the gap between consideration and purchase.
+- Close the gap between consideration and purchase

-The relationship between types: These are not separate strategies — they are stages.
+These are not separate strategies — they are stages.
 Awareness brings people in.
 Education builds credibility.
 Conversion closes sales.
+A complete strategy includes all three.
+Without education and conversion content, even high traffic does not translate into sales.

 4. When content as a strategy fails